alphagov/govuk-developer-docs/source/manual/alerts/rebooting-machines.html.md

 1. Check the traffic is flowing from the load balancer with `tail -f /var/log/nginx/lb-access.log` again.

 ### Rebooting MongoDB machines

+Note that the following documentation assumes you have correctly [set up your fabric scripts](https://github.com/alphagov/fabric-scripts#setup).

 You can see our MongoDB machines by running: